toolisticon/bean-builder/README.md

 This is an example project that demonstrates the usage of the [Annotation-Processor-Toolkit](https://github.com/holisticon/annotation-processor-toolkit) and the [Compile-Testing](https://github.com/toolisticon/compile-testing) libraries.

-It provides an annotation processor that creates bean builder classes that allows you to create bean instances via a fluent API.
+It provides an annotation processor that creates bean builder classes that allows you to create bean instances via an immutable fluent API.

 # Why you should use this project?